Kiwrght/Assignment-3-MongoDB/README.md

 # Assignment 3: MongoDB

 ## Overveiw
-This assignment focuses on creating a **MongoDB Atlas** account, installing **MongoDB Community**, and using **MongoDB Compass** to run Queries.
+This assignment focuses on creating a **MongoDB Atlas** account, installing **MongoDB Community Edition**, and using **MongoDB Compass** to run Queries.
 Overall, the goal of this assingment is to understand how to manage databases, execute queries, and document results.

 ## Assignment